 We are a China injection molding/mold company that provides the Custom injection mould and injection moulding manufacturing services for Variety plastic products over the world.
 We offer part design, mold design, mold making, massive production, painting, plating, silk-screen, printing, and assembly, all in one-stop services.

 Do you know the name of the process by which most plastic solid materials are produced?
 It is called Injection moulding.
 It is one of the best molding processes to make millions of injection molding parts in a very short time.
 However, The initial injection mold tooling cost is pretty high than other machining methods, but this injection tooling cost will be recovered by the large production later, and this process has less or even no waste rate.

-Injection moulding (or Injection Molding) is a manufacturing technique for making products from plastic resin.
-Injecting the molten plastic resin at high pressure into a mould, which is the inverse of the desired part shape, the part shape was created by designer using some CAD design software, The mould is made by a mould maker (or toolmaker) from metal material, usually either aluminum or steel, and precision-machined to form the features of the desired part by some high technical machine like CNC machine, EDM machine, lather machine grinding machine, wire-cutting machine etc, step by step to make final mould cavity base on exactly desired part shape and size.
-Injection moulding is very widely used for manufacturing a variety of plastic parts, from the smallest component to entire body panels of cars.
-It is the most common method of production on the world today, with some commonly made items including bottle caps, food containers, bucket, storage bins, house cooking equipment, outdoor furniture, more and more.
+Injection molding (or Injection Moulding) is a manufacturing technology for producing products from plastics.
+Injecting the molten plastic resin at high pressure into an injection mould, which the mold is made according to the desired part shape, the part shape was created by a designer using some CAD design software ( such as UG, Solidworks, etc), The mould is made by a mould company (or mold maker) from metal material or aluminum, and precision-machined to form the features of the desired part by some high technical machines like CNC machine, EDM machine, lather machine, grinding machine, wire-cutting machine, etc, step by step to make final mould cavity base on exactly desired part shape and size, which we called an injection mold.

-If you want to run your business with injection moulding, below some basic information you may need to know
+If you want to run your business with injection molding, below some basic information you may need to know

 - 2.1.1 Horizontal or vertical machines